lbannan/next-gen-webmap/README.md

 ## Features

 - **Interactive Map**: Click on the cities and villages in North-west Cambodia to see more information on where the Next-Gen project is currently active.
 You can use the '+' and '-' to zoom in and out of features and adjust the visible layers with the stacker function in the top right hand corner of the map.
+Please note that pseudonyms have been used for villages to protect the anonymity of the participants.
 - **Open Data**: The map is built using open data from Open Development Cambodia ([https://data.opendevelopmentmekong.net](https://data.opendevelopmentmekong.net)).
 - **Feedback and Enquiries**: We welcome feedback and enquiries related to the map.
 Please direct your communication to [enquiry@farmerdecisionmaking.com](mailto:enquiry@farmerdecisionmaking.com).
 - **Project Information**: For more comprehensive details about the Next-Generation Agricultural Extension Project, visit the official project website at [https://farmerdecisionmaking.com/](https://farmerdecisionmaking.com/).